 This use of narrative employs multiple story lines that intersect at random intervals to create larger narratives, and in which factual and fictive elements and a range of storytelling modes are intermixed.
 Working with hybridized constructs of 2D and 3D, Weintraub uses various modes of spatial representation and the subjective experience of physical space to question how our sense of place shapes behavior and is memorialized in recollection.
 She is currently working on a series of panoramic images, both still image and web based that use the extreme horizontal to explore the experience of moving through space and which are a reimagination of walks in the city.

-Annette Weintraub is Professor of Art and Director of the Robinson Center for Graphic Arts and Communication Design at the City College of New York (CUNY).
+Annette Weintraub was the Founding Director of the the CCNY BFA Program in Electronic Design and Multimedia and the Robinson Center for Graphic Arts and Communication Design at the City College of New York (CUNY).
+She is professor emeritus.